phptuts/codingwithnoah/arduino-blockly/lesson-8-lcd-serial-monitor/index.md

 ### Recap

-Let's break down what happened into steps
+Let's break down what happened.

 1) You created a global boolean variable called "ROW RECEIVED" that you set to the value false.

 2) You created a global whole number variable called "ROW" that you set to the value of 0.

-3) You created a non global variable named "USB WORDS" that set to the value of what is typed into the serial monitor.
+3) You created a non-global variable named "USB WORDS" that set to the value of what is typed into the serial monitor.

-4) You then wrote an if statement that if "USB WORDS" is **not** equal to an empty type **and** "ROW RECEIVED" is **not** true then execute what is inside the if statement.
+4) You then used an "if" block to check that "USB WORDS" variable is **not** equal to empty text  **and** "ROW RECEIVED" is **not** true.
+If both were true, the following steps were executed.

 5) You then took the value that "USB Words" was storing and converted it into a whole number.

 6) You stored the "Number" value in the "ROW" variable.

-7) You then set the "ROW RECEIVED" variable to the value of true.
+7) You then set the "ROW RECEIVED" variable to the value of "true".

 8) You then set the "USB WORDS" variable to the value of an empty "Text" block.